 Instead of doing that, you could [donate to help us make media more open](https://www.miroguide.com/donate).

-Last published almost 6 years ago by jdragojevic.
+Last published about 6 years ago by jdragojevic.